It is possible to find cheap flights to anywhere if you know which websites to use and how to use their search tools.

 It seems like every day a new flight booking site is launched.
 All of them claim to be the cheapest.
-This should be good news for travelers but in reality, it just means that with each new site that is added it becomes more difficult to find the best cheap flights to anywhere.
+This should be good news for travelers but in reality, it just means that with each new site that is added it becomes more difficult to find the best deals.

-In this article, we share the pros and cons of 10 booking sites together with the actual prices we found for some routes.
+We highlight the pros and cons of the different sites and we also put them to the test and share the actual prices we found for 2 different routes.

 There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission (for which we are deeply grateful) at no extra cost to you.

 We start by looking at various sites where you can find cheap flights.

 Booking directly on the airline’s website does have some advantages.

 Airlines have introduced all kinds of special fares and some booking sites (OTA’s) don’t show all the details about the fare you’re offered.
 Will you get free seat selection?
 Do you need to pay for your checked baggage and how much?

 Frequent flyers may also share my frustration that OTA’s often don’t share the exact booking class although this is an important element to know how much miles you will earn on that flight.